 - a.
 All completed applications are presented to the Department Chief for review, and recommendation.
 The Department Chief reviews the application to ensure that it fulfills the established standards for membership and/or clinical privileges.
 The Department Chief, in consultation with the Medical Staff professional, determines whether the application is forwarded as a Category 1 or Category 2.
 The Department Chief may obtain input if necessary from an appropriate subject matter expert.
-If a Department Chief believes a conflict of interest exists that might preclude his/her ability to make an unbiased recommendation s/he will notify the Vice-Chief of the Department who will then be responsible for reviewing the application.
-Should both the Department Chief and Vice-Chief have an existing conflict of interest, the Department Chief will notify the Credentials Chair and forward the application without comment. - b.
+If a Department Chief believes a conflict of interest exists that might preclude his/her ability to make an unbiased recommendation s/he will notify the Vice-Chief of the Department Chief and Vice-Chief have an existing conflict of interest, the Department Chief will notify the Credentials Chair and forward the application without comment. - b.
 The Department Chief forwards to the Medical Staff Credentials Committee the following: - i.
 A recommendation as to whether the application should be acted on as Category 1 or Category 2; - ii.
 A recommendation to approve the applicant's request for membership and/or privileges; to approve membership but modify the requested privileges; or deny membership and/or privileges; and - iii.
 A recommendation to define those circumstances which require monitoring and evaluation of clinical performance after initial grant of clinical privileges. - iv.
-Comments to support these recommendations.

-3.3.4 Medical Staff Credentials Committee Action
+Comments to support these recommendations. - 3.3.4 Medical Staff Credentials Committee Action